R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 With your VPK tool opened.
 'Open' ``englishclient_mp_common.pak000_dir.vpk`` which is located in ``Titanfall2/vpk``.

-Inside of the VPK.
-Not all guns are named the same in files as they are in game.
+Inside of the VPK, not all guns filenames match their ingame names.
 Here is `list of weapon names <https://noskill.gitbook.io/titanfall2/documentation/file-location/weapon/weapon-model>`_ to help you out.

 Navigate to ``models/weapons/car101``.
 Extract all the viewmodel versions (ptpov) and normal model (w) mdl's.